 To configure these actions, click the actions menu icon in the top right of an operation and select Settings:

-On the Actions tab of the settings, use the dropdowns to select the condition that should trigger the action, what action should be taken, and any additional parameters such as what other operation should be configured to run.
+On the Actions tab of the settings, select the condition that should trigger the action, what action should be taken, and any additional parameters such as what other operation should be configured to run.
 For details, see Operation Actions.

 Once these actions are configured, lines will appear on the design canvas to visually indicate any "on success" (green lines) and "on failure" (red lines) actions.
 An operation being kicked off based on operation actions is said to be downstream of an upstream operation before it.